waggle-sensor/sage-website/docs/about/architecture.md

 - The device supports Over-The-Air Activation (OTAA) or Activation By Personalization (ABP)
 - The device has a Lorawan device class of A, B, or C

-It is important to note that all channels within the US915 frequency band are enabled in a Wild Sage Node.
+It is important to note that our Wild Sage Nodes use US915 sub band 2(903.9-905.3 MHz).
 If you wish to learn more about our Lorawan Gateway, please visit our [portal](https://portal.sagecontinuum.org/sensors/).
 For inquiries about supporting Lorawan regions other than US915, please [Contact Us](../contact-us.md).

 #### Device Examples